Alicepinch/everything-vegan/README.md

 ### Content

-- Some recipes created by user "alicepinch" and Images have been taken from [BBC goodfood.](https://www.bbcgoodfood.com/)
+- Some recipes and images created by user "alicepinch" have been taken from [BBC goodfood.](https://www.bbcgoodfood.com/) or https://karalydon.com/recipes/chipotle-inspired-vegan-burrito-bowl/
+- Other recipes written by "alicepinch" are written by myself.
 - Some recipes will have been added by other users.

 ### Media